227201-max/smart-campus-navigation-system/README.md

 **Initialization:**
 - Before the loop starts, the source vertex is assigned the distance of 0 (which is its shortest distance to itself)
 - All other vertices are initialized with a distance of infinity indicating no paths are known yet.
-- The loop invariant holds until the first iteration.
+- The loop invariant holds before the first iteration.

 **Maintenance:**
 - Assume the invariant holds for all vertices already extracted from the queue